 Structured investments.
-The Fund may be permitted to invest in instruments that are designed to restructure the investment characteristics of particular groups of securities.
-The Fund may be permitted to invest in swap contracts that are designed to give the holder a specific return (on a net basis) than would otherwise be payable in the case of a traditional security.
+The Fund may invest in instruments that are designed to restructure the investment characteristics of a security or securities.
+The Fund may invest in swap contracts that are designed to give the holder a specific return (on a net basis)

+than would otherwise be payable in the case of a traditional security.
 Swap contracts can also involve exchanges in fixed and variable interest rates, foreign currencies or baskets of securities that mimic certain other securities or indices.
-The Fund may also be permitted to invest in swaptions which are options, such as a put or call option to hedge against interest rates.
+The Fund may also invest in swaptions which are options, such as a put or call option to hedge against interest rates.
 A swaption is treated as a traditional option until the option lapses or is exercised in which later case the Fund would be treated as entering into a swap.
-If the Fund is permitted to invest in these securities and does so, it could be subject to tax consequences that differ from those of an investment in traditional debt or equity securities.
+By investing in these securities, the Fund could be subject to tax consequences that differ from those of an investment in traditional debt or equity securities.